 Buyer’s Temporary Residential Lease

-The Buyer’s Temporary Residential Lease (TXR 1911, TREC 16-7) also updated.
+The Buyer’s Temporary Residential Lease (TXR 1911, TREC 16-7) also updated and became mandatory January 5, 2026.
+It replaces TREC 16-6, which cannot be used after January 4, 2026.
 Used when buyers take possession before closing.
-Same effective date requirements apply.

 Listing Agreement Updates

-The Residential Listing Agreement got several updates.
+The Residential Real Estate Listing Agreement, Exclusive Right to Sell (TXR 1101) got several updates.
 I cover the full implications in my listing agreement guide, but here are the form changes:

-Subagency references removed.
-The old language about offering subagency to buyer’s agents is gone because subagency no longer exists in Texas.
+The takeaway is simple: the old language about offering subagency to buyer’s agents is gone because subagency no longer exists in Texas.

 What You Need to Do Now